iwonaive/plane-seats-booking-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

+Mobile version is not finished - coming soon!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.